Nikon: Mirrorless interchangeable-lens cameras

+Mirrorless fixed-lens cameras, the cancelled release of DL series

+Before the introduction of the Z-series, on February 23, 2016 Nikon announced its DL range of fixed-lens compact cameras.
+The series comprised three 20 megapixel 1"-type CMOS sensor cameras with Expeed 6A image processing engines: DL18-50 f/1.8-2.8, DL24-85 f/1.8-2.8 black and silver and DL24-500 f/2.8-5.6.
+Nikon described the range as a premium line of compact cameras, which combines the high performance of Nikkor lenses with always-on smart device connectivity.
+All three cameras were showcased at CP+ 2016.
+One year after the initial announcement, on February 13, 2017, Nikon officially cancelled the release and sale of DL-series, which was originally planned for a June 2016 release.
+They cited design issues (with the integrated circuit for image processing) and profitability as main issues causing the cancellation.

 Movie camera production

 Although few models were introduced, Nikon made movie cameras as well.
 The R10 and R8 SUPER ZOOM Super 8 models (introduced in 1973) were the top of the line and last attempt for the amateur movie field.
 The cameras had a special gate and claw system to improve image steadiness and overcome a major drawback of Super 8 cartridge design.
 The R10 model has a high speed 10X macro zoom lens.

 Contrary to other brands, Nikon never attempted to offer projectors or their accessories.

 Thai operations

 Nikon has shifted much of its manufacturing facilities to Thailand, with some production (especially of Coolpix cameras and some low-end lenses) in Indonesia.
 The company constructed a factory in Ayuthaya north of Bangkok in Thailand in 1991.
 By 2000, it had 2,000 employees.
 Steady growth over the next few years and an increase of floor space from the original 19,400 square meters (209,000 square feet) to 46,200 square meters (497,000 square feet) enabled the factory to produce a wider range of Nikon products.
 By 2004, it had more than 8,000 workers.

 The range of the products produced at Nikon Thailand include plastic molding, optical parts, painting, printing, metal processing, plating, spherical lens process, aspherical lens process, prism process, electrical and electronic mounting process, silent wave motor and autofocus unit production.

 As of 2009, all of Nikon's Nikon DX format DSLR cameras and the D600, a prosumer FX camera, are produced in Thailand, while their professional and semi-professional Nikon FX format (full frame) cameras (D700, D3, D3S, D3X, D4, D800 and the retro-styled Df) are built in Japan, in the city of Sendai.
 The Thai facility also produces most of Nikon's digital "DX" zoom lenses, as well as numerous other lenses in the Nikkor line.